kanounik/Kunitz-HMM-detection/README.md

 The validation set was extracted from **Swiss-Prot** (reviewed, manually curated entries only, fragments excluded).
 Sequence accessions are available in [`positives.tsv`](results/positives.tsv) and [`negatives.tsv`](results/negatives.tsv) for full reproducibility.

-- Positive set — 368 proteins with an annotated PF00014 domain in UniProt
+- Positive set — 368 proteins with an annotated PF00014 domain in UniProt, To prevent data leakage, 6 human proteins present in the training set were excluded, leaving 362
-- Negative set — 368 proteins randomly sampled (random seed = 42) from 564,993 non-Kunitz Swiss-Prot sequences
+- Negative set — 368 proteins randomly sampled (random seed = 42) from 564,993 non-Kunitz Swiss-Prot sequences,  balanced to match the positive set.

 **5. Performance Evaluation**